 Supporting primary and secondary breast cancer patients to make informed choices.
 Sharing information and up to date news on treatments, breast surgeries, consultants, hospitals and providing useful links

-I hope you find this information useful and informative enough to want to share it with others.
+I hope you find the information useful and supportive.